talkkonnect/talkkonnect/README.md

 Most Libraries are however heavily vendored (modified from original).
 You will need to get the vendored libraries from this repo.
 Talkkonnect has implemented the later specs the mumble protocol so please use the talkkonnect vendored libraries (gumble) for building talkkonnect.

-Perip.io is another library that was and is still causing issues during complation of some other SBC boards other than raspberry pi and orange pi.
+Perip.io is another library that was and is still causing issues during complation of some other SBC boards other than raspberry pi and orange pi please use the vendored version for talkkonnect to work when compiling from scratch.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus).